-- What is cross-platform mobile app development?
+- What is cross-platform app development?

-- Why is cross-platform mobile app development important?
+- Why is cross-platform app development important?

 Cross-Platform Mobile App Development

-Importance of Cross-Platform Mobile App Development
+Importance of Cross-Platform App Development

-Cross-Platform and Native Mobile App Development
+Difference Between Cross-Platform & Native Development

-Pros and cons of Cross-Platform Mobile App Development
+Pros & Cons of Cross-Platform App Development

-Let’s start with the pros:
+Let’s start with the pros.

-1. Reusability of Code
+1. Reusability Of Code

 2. Consistent UI